 - Make a right-click on this desktop app and choose Run as Administrator option from the context menu.

-- If UAC prompt appears up, tap Yes to permit the access.
+- If the UAC prompt appears up, tap Yes to permit the access.

 - On the elevated Command prompt, type sfc/scannow then press Enter key to execute this code.